Monkbreh/MHGU-HD-Project/README.md

 For CFW switch owners place extract the file in this path:    sdcard:/atmosphere/content/[Game ID]/romfs/

-For emualtor users: Just follow a proper guide and place the file in the mod folder.
+For emulator users: Just follow a proper guide and place the file in the mod folder.